WHAT ARE THE SYMPTOMS OF VAPING TOO MUCH - NICOTINE OVERDOSE?

 Everyone’s body has a way of telling you that it has had enough nicotine (making you feel light headed and nauseous).
 So after having symptoms like these, the likelihood of you wanting to inhale more of your e-cigarette is very much slim to none.

-A nicotine overdose is most commonly known with regards to the younger cigarette smoker, who are inexperienced with the use of tobacco.
+Nicotine poisoning is most commonly known with regards to the younger cigarette smoker, who are inexperienced with the use of tobacco.

-TYPES OF POISONS AND CHEMICALS IN CIGARETTES
+WHAT TYPES OF POISONS AND CHEMICALS ARE IN CIGARETTES?

 Other than in cigarettes, many of these chemicals are also found in consumer products around the house/garage and they come with highlighted warning labels.